ahmed-basyouni/AndroidKVO/README.md

 # AndroidKVO
-this library is for helping android developer to implement something like iOS key value observer pattern (KVO)
+this library intend to help android developer to implement something like iOS key value observer pattern (KVO)

 # What is KVO?